usegalaxy-au/tools-au/training/TLDR.md

 ![configs](images/configs.png)
 ![configfile](images/demo_configfile.png)

-The `config/` folder contains each `<configfile>` in the `<configfiles>` section of the tool xml.
+The `config/` folder contains each `<configfile>` in the `<configfiles>` section of the tool XML.
 Configfiles are also templated by cheetah in the same manner as the `<command>` section, so when they appear in the `config/` folder, they are the plain text file which will can actually be run or used by the tool.

 Similar to checking `tool_script.sh` to find how the tool is executed on the command line, checking the files in `config/` shows you how your configfiles actually ended up after all the variables and logic was assessed.

-**environment variables**
+**Environment Variables & Job Setup**

 Aside from files and folders, environment variables are set in the job sandbox.
-Many link to reserved variables which can be written in the tool xml, like `$__tool_directory__` which allows you to access files in the tool wrapper directory.
-An example of its use is placing small python programs which transform the tool output, or validate files into the tool wrapper directory, next to the tool xml.
+Many link to reserved variables which can be written in the tool XML, like `$__tool_directory__` which allows you to access files in the tool wrapper directory.
+An example of its use is placing small python programs which transform the tool output, or validate files into the tool wrapper directory, next to the tool XML.
 These programs would then be accessible at `$__tool_directory__/your_python_file.py`

 See https://docs.galaxyproject.org/en/latest/dev/schema.html#reserved-variables for the full list of reserved variables.